The Stock Market Continues to Climb on the Fed's Stimulus Promise!

-On a short-term basis, the market is due for a rest.
+On a short-term basis, the stock market is due for a rest.
 One or maybe two sharp down days could relieve the overbought status.

-Sentiment in the Past Week
+Sentiment for the Stock Market in the Past Week

 The sentiment of the newsletter writers is still too bullish, but they could be getting fully invested, and may be less of a factor over the near term.
 According to the AAII survey of individual investors, taken after the Fed action, only 36% of individual investors are bullish, which is well below bullish extremes.

 The Major ETFs in the Past Week